-Figure 4: Example of the relationship between the development envelope, ecological setbacks, red flagged areas and bushfire protection.
+Figure 6: Example of the relationship between the development envelope, ecological setbacks, red flagged areas and bushfire protection.

-- 12. Any clearing entitlement under the NSW Rural Fire Service 10/50 Vegetation Clearing Code of Practice for NSW (or similar subsequent provision) shall be regarded as a development setback. - 13.
-Other acceptable solutions may be appropriate, however the application must demonstrate that: - a. there is no net loss to biodiversity; and - b. a clearly equivalent or superior long-term outcome can be assured; and - c. the variation is consistent with all the relevant planning principles and objectives of this DCP Chapter. - 14.
-It is strongly advised that any proposal that involves variations to the measures within this DCP Chapter, or any proposed offsetting are discussed through Council's prelodgement consultation process prior to lodgement (See B1.3.3). - 15.
+- 14. Any clearing entitlement under the NSW Rural Fire Service 10/50 Vegetation Clearing Code of Practice for NSW (or similar subsequent provision) shall be regarded as a development setback. - 15.
+Other acceptable solutions may be appropriate, however the application must demonstrate that:

+a. there is no net loss to biodiversity; and

+a clearly equivalent or superior long-term outcome can be assured; and

+- c. the variation is consistent with all the relevant planning principles and objectives of this DCP Chapter. - 16.
+It is strongly advised that any proposal that involves variations to the measures within this DCP Chapter, or any proposed offsetting are discussed through Council's prelodgement consultation process prior to lodgement (See B1.3.3). - 17.
 If the development application is required to enter the Biodiversity Offset Scheme (BOS) under the Biodiversity Conservation Act 2016, the accompanying Biodiversity Development Assessment Report (BDAR) is to include assessment of all entities for serious and irreversible impacts on biodiversity values as defined under the Biodiversity Assessment Method (BAM).
-Additional entities for assessment may further be required by Council as per BAM (s10.2.1.5). - 16.
+Additional entities for assessment may further be required by Council as per BAM (s10.2.1.5). - 18.
 If the development application is not required to enter the Biodiversity Offset Scheme (BOS) under the Biodiversity Conservation Act 2016, any native vegetation, threatened or other significant fauna habitat cleared, damaged, or degraded as a result of development shall be offset or otherwise compensated for in accordance with contemporary best practice or adopted Council policy.
-Such areas are to be secured in perpetuity as protected habitat and managed under a vegetation or biodiversity conservation management plan (see B1.2.5). - 17.
-Council may waive the requirement for offsetting where the proponent can demonstrate that they have voluntarily created equivalent habitat on the land (or adjoining land in the same ownership) which is subject to the development application.
-Such areas are to be secured in perpetuity as protected habitat and managed under a vegetation or biodiversity conservation management plan (VMP or BCMP see B1.2.5).
+Such areas are to be secured in perpetuity as protected habitat and managed under a vegetation or biodiversity conservation management plan (see B1.2.5).